-This course covers general office procedures such as effective telephone techniques; appointment booking; mail handling; office supply orders, inventories, and organization; paper and electronic filing; bank reconciliations and handling petty cash.
+This course introduces students to the role of the office professional and human relations.
+It covers general office procedures such as effective telephone techniques, appointment booking, mail handling, ergonomics, office supply orders, inventories, organization, paper and electronic filing, bank reconciliations and handling petty cash.
 Students will become certified in WHMIS.

 Health and Safety